Benjamin Morrell: Second voyage: North and South Pacific

-For his second voyage Morrell took charge of a new ship, Tartar, which sailed from New York on July 19, 1824, for the Pacific Ocean.
-In the next two years Tartar first explored the American coastline from the Straits of Magellan to Cape Blanco (now in Oregon).
+For his second voyage, Morrell took charge of a new ship, Tartar, which sailed from New York on July 19, 1824, for the Pacific Ocean.
+In the next two years, Tartar first explored the American coastline from the Straits of Magellan to Cape Blanco (now in Oregon).
 He then sailed westward to the islands of Hawaii, known at that time as the Sandwich Islands, where Captain James Cook had met his death nearly 40 years earlier.
-He claims to have discovered two new islands, Byers's Island and Morell's Island.
+He claims to have discovered two new islands, Byers's Island and Morrell's Island.
 Thereafter Tartar returned to the American coast and tracked slowly southwards back to the Straits of Magellan.